 How We Bring 3D Assets to Life for Our Clients

-Our company has produced 3D assets and 3D animation for numerous clients in the past.
+Our company has produced 3D assets and engineered 3D animation for numerous clients in the past.
 We want to share with you how we do it.
-The first thing we do is create the 3D asset, which — as we discussed — is integral to 3D animation.
-You can look at how we create 3D assets on our Video Game Industry page.
+The first thing we do is create 3D graphics, which — as we discussed — is integral to 3D animation.

 Once we’re done creating the 3D assets, we move on to animating them.
 The process is fairly simple: We rig and skin characters and objects, which is where we create the bones that we will then merge with the 3D assets, and then we add a sequence of movements to the assets.
 Sounds simple, doesn’t it?
 Some companies might wonder what value they gain from outsourcing 3D animation when the process is as easy as we described it.